 - mol1, mol2

-OESeqAlignmentMethodnamespace and it defines the algorithm that is used to gerenerate the
+OESeqAlignmentMethodnamespace and it defines the algorithm that is used to generate the molecule alignment.

 - gap, extent